In between "Pokémon" journeys, Jeremy enjoys working as a pharmaceutical chemist and campus manager.

-Mega Diancie harnesses less HP than other Mega Pokemon (190), but is easier to play than cards like Tyranitar because she doesn't need to evolve before accessing her Mega form.
+Mega Diancie harnesses less HP than other Mega Pokémon (190) but is easier to play than cards like Tyranitar because she doesn't need to evolve before accessing her Mega form.
 She also resists Dark and has a comparatively low Retreat Cost.

 - Diamond Force (3 energy) Blasts fpr 100 damage.
-Also protects both Diancie and your Benched Pokemon from taking damage originating from Pokemon-EX on the next turn!
+Also protects both Diancie and your Benched Pokémon from taking damage originating from Pokémon-EX on the next turn!

-Diancie, despite being one herself, perfectly counters Mega Pokemon (and other EX creatures) with the shielding effect of her move.
+Diancie, despite being one herself, perfectly counters Mega Pokémon (and other EX creatures) with the shielding effect of her move.

 4. Mega Absol

-Another card that can Mega Evolve without prior evolution, Mega Absol arrives with 210 HP, a resistance to Psychic, and comparably low Retreat Cost.
+Another card that can Mega Evolve without prior evolution, Mega Absol arrives with 210 HP, a resistance to Psychic, and a comparably low Retreat Cost.

 - Disaster Wing (2 energy) Strikes for 80 damage.
 Also discards the top card of your opponent's deck, netting an extra 80 damage if that card was a Trainer card.